PLM and Circular Economy

 Our near term focus will be on how best to take advantage of “PLM Levers” for supporting the Circular Economy, and defining what new advancements in capabilities, implementations, and user applications will be needed.

-- Ensure their adaptation to the use cases and market expectations in the time (upgrade, retrofits).
+• Ensure their adaptation to the use cases and market expectations in time (upgrade, retrofits).

-- Ensure reuse of the products and/or their component in other contexts (reconditioning, re-manufacturing).
+• Ensure reuse of the products and/or their components in other contexts (reconditioning, remanufacturing).

-- Reduce waste in production, manufacturing, and logistics, reduce reworks, and ensure “right in the first time.”
+• Reduce waste in production, manufacturing, and logistics, reduce reworks, and ensure “right the first time.”

-- Manage and monitor the business with adapted performance KPIs linked with sustainability and objectives defined over long periods.
+• Manage and monitor the business with adapted performance KPIs linked with sustainability objectives defined over long periods.

 PLM’s digital capabilities are essential to enable these Circular Economy business objectives and, more specifically, as examples:

-- The support and sharing of all data about definitions and performances of products, services and industrial systems all over their lifecycles with the memory, traceability of their evolutions retained.
+• The support and sharing of all data about definitions and performances of products, services, and industrial systems throughout their lifecycles with memory and traceability of their evolutions retained.

-- The support of robustness engineering capabilities such as management of products, processes and manufacturing Failure Mode & Effect Analysis, management of key. characteristics, calculation, and simulation of Mean Time Between Features.
+• The support of robustness engineering capabilities such as management of products, processes and manufacturing Failure Mode & Effect Analysis, management of key characteristics, calculation, and simulation of Mean Time Between Failures.

-- Modeling and simulation of CE requirements and solutions in product, services and industrial systems.
+• Modeling and simulation of Circular Economy requirements and solutions in products, services, and industrial systems.

-- The connection and integration of data about systems of systems, products, and services to support the development of the services businesses.
+• The connection and integration of data about systems of systems, products, and services to support the development of service businesses.

-- Management of all data and provide traceability needed to meet regulation requirements.
+• Management of all data and provision of traceability needed to meet regulation requirements.

-- Define the performances and requirements and set-up management/steering processes to meet sustainability objectives.
+• Define performances and requirements and set up management/steering processes to meet sustainability objectives.

-- Rethinking, move the business models to the new market paradigm of a sustainable world.
+• Rethink and move business models toward the new market paradigm of a sustainable world.

-- Adapt and transform developments and operations value chains to deliver these new business models.
+• Adapt and transform development and operational value chains to deliver these new business models.

-- Accelerate ramp-up and maturity of PLM digital platforms’ capabilities as a critical enabler of the business processes transformation.
+• Accelerate ramp-up and maturity of PLM digital platform capabilities as a critical enabler of business process transformation.

 Agenda & Activities